mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ### USB device emulation

 The real magic here comes from [Linux's USB Human Interface Device (HID) gadget driver](https://www.kernel.org/doc/html/latest/usb/gadget_hid.html).
-It allows regular, user-mode software applications to interact with the operating system as if they were real USB devices.
+It allows user-mode applications to interact with the operating system as if they were USB devices.

-The [key-mime-pi configuration script](https://github.com/mtlynch/ansible-role-key-mime-pi/blob/master/files/enable-rpi-hid) creates a file path at `/dev/hidg0`, which any application can read or write to and the OS treats it the same way it would signals to and from a physical keyboard.
+The [key-mime-pi configuration script](https://github.com/mtlynch/ansible-role-key-mime-pi/blob/master/files/enable-rpi-hid) creates a file path at `/dev/hidg0`.
+Any program can read or write to this path, and the OS translates the data to keyboard signals.

-To mimic a keyboard, the Pi has to communicate according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
+To mimic a keyboard, the Pi has to communicate with the OS according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
 At 97 pages of keycodes and tables, that document is a bit of a slog, but it turns out that the protocol for keyboards is dead simple.

 Upon each keystroke, the keyboard sends an 8-byte message called a "report."